JaimeStill/data-sync-api/readme.md

 * [ProcessGraph](./example/Contracts/Process/ProcessGraph.cs)
 * [Process - appsettings.json](./example/server/Process/appsettings.json)

-## Cross-Schema Data Synchronization
+## Service-based Event Reactions

-Demonstrates reacting to a cross-service action to synchronize dependent data in a separate data schema.
+Demonstrates leveraging internal API services to react to sync events to synchronize dependend data from an external service.
 In this example, the `Remove` action triggers the Process Service to cleanup any incomplete `Package` items associated with the removed data.

 https://github.com/JaimeStill/data-sync-api/assets/14102723/865e476b-6856-41e7-8500-cd131a3ff556